jj5/kickass-crypto/README.md

 more easily lead to secret leakage.

-The safest way to define a constant in PHP is to check that it's not already defined first, because attempting to define and already defined constant will result in error.
+The safest way to define a constant in PHP is to check that it's not already defined first, because attempting to define an already defined constant will result in error.

 When I name things which are secret I make sure the name contains the string "pass" (as in "password", "passwd", and "passphrase") or "secret".
 In my general purpose logging facilities